MyNameIsJohnson/Dice-Racers/README.md

 Objective: Players will take turns rolling dice to reach the finish line.

-Board: Main screen shows two player icons and a track to the left of the screen.
+Board: Main screen shows two player icons and a track on the screen.
 The right side will show a finish line.
-A button will initiate the roll with images of dice being spun.
+Player 1 and Player 2 will take turns choosing there car.
+A button will initiate the race with images of dice being spun.

 Required: 2 player images, 6 dice image